kyle-n/TypeSwift/README.md

 ## Included and Not Included

 SwiftlyJS includes a number of convenience methods based on their Swift counterparts.
-Excluded methods include:
+It does not include:

 - Functionality around managing memory
-- Functions that mutate primitive types, since [JS primitives are immutable][1] (e.x. `.toggle()` on booleans)
+- Functions that mutate primitive types, since [JS primitives are immutable][1] (e.x. you can't `.toggle()` booleans)
 - Functions with an extremely close equivalent in JavaScript (e.x. `first(where: )` is just `find()`)

 [1]: https://developer.mozilla.org/en-US/docs/Glossary/Primitive